Directed Ramsey number for trees: Ramsey number on the complete directed graph

 Note that $l \ge d$ by Lemma \ref{lem:deg-leaf}.
 We may thus pick $d$ out-neighbours of $w_0$ in $U$, denoted by $w_1, \ldots, w_d$.
 Let $i_j$ be such that $w_j \in T_{i_j}$, where $0 \le j \le d$, recall that $T_{j}$ are all disjoint.
 We embed $u$ at $w_0$ and combine it with subtrees of $T_{i_j}$ rooted at $w_j$ with the path from the child of the root to $w_0$ in $T_{i_0}$, using the edges from $w_0$ to $w_1, \ldots, w_d$.
 This forms a copy of $T$ (see Figure \ref{fig:bounded-leaves-2}), as required.

-This completes the proof of Lemma \ref{lem:bounded-deg-tree-vs-indep-set} for symmetric trees.
-The general case, where the tree is not assumed to be symmetric, follows from the symmetric case by Lemma \ref{lem:sym-tree}. \end{proof} We are now ready to give the proof of our main result of this section, Theorem \ref{thm:complete-trees-m}. \begin{proof}[ of Theorem \ref{thm:complete-trees-m}] We prove the theorem by induction on triples $(k, l, \sum_{i = 1}^k |T_i|)$, ordered lexicographically, where $l$ denotes the number of trees among $T_1, \ldots, T_k$ that are not in- or out-directed.
+This completes the proof of Lemma \ref{lem:bounded-deg-tree-vs-indep-set} for level-regular trees.
+The general case, where the tree is not assumed to be level-regular, follows from the level-regular case by Lemma \ref{lem:sym-tree}. \end{proof} We are now ready to give the proof of our main result of this section, Theorem \ref{thm:complete-trees-m}. \begin{proof}[ of Theorem \ref{thm:complete-trees-m}] We prove the theorem by induction on triples $(k, l, \sum_{i = 1}^k |T_i|)$, ordered lexicographically, where $l$ denotes the number of trees among $T_1, \ldots, T_k$ that are not in- or out-directed.
 Specifically, we show that there exist constants $c_{k,l}$ such that

 For the base of the induction, note that the case $k = 2$ follows directly from Theorem \ref{thm:complete-trees-two}.
 Below, we will show how to prove (\ref{eqn:comp-many-cols}) when for every so-called frequent colour $i$ (defined below), the tree $T_i$ is in- or out-directed.
 This includes the case where all trees are in- or out-directed, i.e.\ when $l = 0$.
 Finally, if one of the trees $T_i$ is a single vertex, the assertion clearly follows.